 How Is The Root Canal Procedure Done?

 A root canal helps treat problems connected with the soft tissue deep inside your tooth, known as the pulp.
 The pulp lies underneath a hard layer of dentin and the outer enamel of your tooth.
 The pulp runs from the top surface of your tooth to the tip of the roots, supported by the surrounding tissues.
 Since your tooth receives sustenance from those surrounding tissues, a fully developed tooth can survive without its pulp.
 If the pulp severely becomes infected or inflamed, it can cause unbearable pain or lead to a bacterial infection known as an abscess.

 During root canal therapy, our dentist Dr.Askari will extract the infected pulp, clean and shape the insides of a root canal.
 The treated area is then packed with a medicated material, and the opening is sealed.

 The final step may include further restoration of the tooth.
 The cured tooth must be strengthened with a restoration such as a crown to protect it from breakage and re-establish it to full function.

-Call us at Rosemont Dental: (301) 663-1144 or Schedule an online appointment to know more about Root Canal Treatment.
+Call us at Rosemont Dental: (301) 663-1144 or Schedule an online appointment with Dentist in Frederick to know more about Root Canal Treatment.